gsidh761/packman/README.md

 # Packman
 **Install linux packages without root access**

-**Packman is a lightweight wrapper that uses YUM for search and DNF for downloads, allowing you to install packages locally in the home directory.
+**Packman is a lightweight wrapper that uses DNF for search & downloads, allowing you to install packages locally in the home directory.
 This avoids the need for root privileges and keeps your system clean, ideal for shared servers or restricted environments.**

 Note: Installed packages count towards your file quota limits (if applicable)